JGSquared/374Project/README.md

 	Implemented new ASM visitors.

 M3: Implemented new codeGetters to generate SDEdit code.
+	Updated README

 ### INSTRUCTIONS ###

 	When running this program, pass any number of Java classes as arguments.
-A main method should construct a new DesignParser and a new IGraphDesign.
+A main method should construct a new IDesignParser and a new IGraphDesign.
 Each IGraphDesign will have a List of IGraphCode, which creates GraphViz code from the <Key, Value>
 	pairs described in MORE INFO.
 A default List can be used by calling the useDefault method of IGraphDesign, or a custom list can be created one by one.
 IGraphDesign calls the getCode method of each IGraphCode in the order they are added to the List.
 	Main should then call the parse method of DesignParser, passing in the array of Java classes and the IGraphDesign.
-DesignParser will then generate graph code one class at a time using the IGraphDesign passed in.
+IDesignParser will then generate graph code one class at a time using the IGraphDesign passed in.
 Any implementation of IGraphDesign has access to the <Key, Value> pairs described in MORE INFO.
 Also, in order to properly generate a png file containing the auto-generated graph, the user needs to modify the properties file, located in input_output.
 The user needs to include the location of the graphviz executable.
 The user can also choose a different location for the output file including the contents of the graphviz code.
 	The user can define a white list in the properties file that will eliminate extraneous classes from being drawn in the graph.

+	The only changes in instruction in order to create a sequence diagram are a change in command line arguments and a change in the output.
+To run this program to generate an SDEdit code file, you should pass command line arguments in the format <className>,<method> <i>.
+	<className> is the path to a Java class, <method> is the name of a method within that class without the parameters (i.e.
+	"methodName(String s)" should just be "methodName"), and <i> is how many levels to go down in the method calls. <i> is optional, and will default to 5 if left blank.
+The current implementation of IGraphDesign and IDesignParser that handle creating sequence diagrams are SequenceGraphDesign and MethodDesignParser, respectively.
+The <Key, Value> pairs that should be expected in this implementation are defined in MORE INFO.
+Lastly, this implementation will not generate a PNG file.
+Rather, it will only generate a code file specified in fileIn of properties.txt. fileIn should have the extension ".sd".

 ### MORE INFO ###